 1/4 cup unsweetened flax milk or full-fat coconut milk

 1/2 teaspoon Celtic sea salt, or to taste

 Preheat oven to 350˚F. Place rack in center of oven.

 Peel onion, roughly chop and mince in food processor.
 Set aside.

 Roughly chop zucchini (about 2 to 4 zucchini, depending on size; I generally prefer small, thin zucchini and yellow squash).
 Place in food processor bowl, pulsing until minced.

-Warm 1 tablespoon coconut oil in a Dutch oven OR a 10-inch to 12-inch skillet over medium-high heat.
+Warm 1 tablespoon coconut oil in a Dutch oven OR a 10-inch to 12-inch oven-proof skillet over medium-high heat.
 When coconut oil is hot (but not smoking), add onion and sauté until softened, about 3-4 minutes.
 Add zucchini and 1 tablespoon minced tarragon; sauté until softened, 2-3 minutes.
 Transfer cooked onion-squash mixture to a bowl and set aside.
 Let cool.

 Crack 8 eggs into a medium-sized bowl (stainless steel or glass).
 Add unsweetened flax milk or coconut milk, 2 tablespoons minced tarragon, Celtic sea salt and freshly ground black pepper.
 Combine ingredients well. *I do this by adding a whisk attachment to an electric mixer and blending until the egg mixture is foamy.
 You can also add the egg mixture to a blender and blend until well mixed.

 Stir the cooked onion-zucchini mixture into the eggs, until well incorporated.